goc9000/baon/doc/design/Design Decisions.md

   - Would be too expensive at evaluation time (BAON might be run on structures with 10,000s of files)
   - Again, overkill for this application

+- This specific order of operations makes it much easier to deduce the exact step at which the program crashed mid-rename

 Why use platform-specific path separators inside BAON?
 ------------------------------------------------------